turbot/steampipe-plugin-config/docs/index.md

 }
 ```

-**Note**: If any path matches on `*` without the expected file extension (e.g. `.ini`, `.json`, `.toml`, `.yaml`, `.yml`), all files (including non-required files) in the directory will be matched, which may cause errors if incompatible file types exist.
+**Note**: If any path matches on `*` without the expected file extension (e.g. `.ini`, `.json`, `.toml`, `.xml`, `.yaml`, `.yml`), all files (including non-required files) in the directory will be matched, which may cause errors if incompatible file types exist.

 #### Configuring Local File Paths

-You can define a list of local directory paths to search for INI, JSON, TOML and YML files.
+You can define a list of local directory paths to search for INI, JSON, TOML, XML and YML files.
 Paths are resolved relative to the current working directory.

 For example, for the `json_paths` argument: